meffie/talks/notacon-2014/notacon-2014-private-cloud.md

 * Install openafs server packages (apt, yum, etc) and start the configuration servers
 * Protection "database" maintains the list of users and groups for access control
-* Volume Locaction "database" maintains the list of file servers and file sets (volumes)
+* Volume Location "database" maintains the list of file servers and file sets (volumes)

 > Note:
 > The database services are replicated for reliability.
 Normally different instances